xav335/frenchenglishservices/wp-content/plugins/iq-block-country/readme.txt

 This data consists of each IP address that has tried to login to your backend and how many attempts were made since the last check.

 Goal of this feature is to check if we can create a user-driven database of rogue IP addresses that try to login to the backend.
-If this is viable in a future version this database can be used to block these rogue users despite the country they come from.

 If storing or sharing an IP address is illegal in your country do not select this feature.